person-al/person-al.github.io/_posts/2021-12-28-🌰-a-collection-of-journaling-methods.md

 - it's easy to get sucked into the aesthetic world of habit trackers, weekly spreads, and midliners.
 It's easy to forget that there's a reason strict, pre-printed planners don't work well for you, and that's the same reason making a "books I've read this year" spread will fail.

 ## Other assorted approaches:
+- struthless on Youtube outlines 9 guided journaling exercises to cover situations like managing anxieties, doing a lifestyle audit, or gaining clarity in "[Journaling Techniques that Changed My Life](https://www.youtube.com/watch?v=dArgOrm98Bk)"
+- Chad Kohaylk gets granular on how he implements Morning Pages and a daily note into his everyday life [here](https://chadkohalyk.com/2021/02/12/journaling-part-2-the-daily-note-and-morning-pages/)
 - Rachel from The Sorry Girls outlines a potential half-guided half-freestyle approach in "[preparing for a new year (feat. a home makeover)](https://www.youtube.com/watch?v=zn_wdnFNOHU&t=235)"
-- struthless on Youtube outlines 9 guided journaling exercises to cover situations like managing anxieties, doing a lifestyle audit, or gaining clarity in "[Journaling Techniques that Changed My Life](https://www.youtube.com/watch?v=dArgOrm98Bk)"

 ## My Approach
 As I noted, I've been bullet journaling for a while.
 But somewhere in the process (and mostly due to covid), I fell off the bandwagon and haven't found my way back to regularity.
 One of the open questions I have right now is whether I should lean into digital journaling a la Penn Jilette or continue using notebooks as I have in the past.
 Thanks to the [[🧪 Obsidian Experiment]], more of my notes are digital.
 And using digital calendars works far better for me than the bullet journal calendars.
 That said, physical journaling is undeniably therapeutic.